Voxelstice/niko-build-sandbox-mod-database/README.md

 ### But why?
 Cant you just make it so anyone can load mods?
 People simply can just put malicious stuff, so it's best to have an verification process.

+Also, keep in mind, if you update the mod, it has to be verified again.
+Version number of mod takes care of that!

 ### How do I submit my mod?
 It's simple, issues in this repo are open for an reason.
 Simply make a issue in [this form.](https://github.com/Voxelstice/niko-build-sandbox-mod-database/issues/new?assignees=&labels=&template=mod-submission.yml&title=%5BMod+submission%5D%3A+)